 The Leader in Me utilizes and integrates several leadership, social-emotional learning, quality, and educational models and processes, including The 4 Imperatives of Great Leaders and The 4 Disciplines of Execution, and The 7 Habits of Highly Effective People, which is a key component of the process.
 It is based on principles of personal, interpersonal and organizational effectiveness, such as responsibility, vision, integrity, teamwork, collaboration, and renewal.
 The process also includes student participation in goal setting, data tracking, leadership roles, student-led conferences, leadership environments, and leadership events.

 The Amerman school community began its The Leader in Me journey five years ago beginning with the Lighthouse School process of self-evaluation.
-This included putting together Lighthouse teams of students, staff, parents and community members to oversee school-wide implementation; building cultures of leadership and learning throughout the school; teaching and reinforcing the 7 Habits; working together collaboratively; having students in meaningful leadership roles; involving parents; creating and holding leadership events to share the school’s leadership model with the community; using data through leadership notebooks and other leadership tools; and showing measureable results.
+This included putting together Lighthouse teams of students, staff, parents and community members to oversee school-wide implementation; building cultures of leadership and learning throughout the school; teaching and reinforcing the 7 Habits; working together collaboratively; having students in meaningful leadership roles; involving parents; creating and holding leadership events to share the school’s leadership model with the community; using data through leadership notebooks and other leadership tools; and showing measurable results.

 On February 22, 2019, a Lighthouse Team from FranklinCovey Education, a component of the global consulting and training leader Franklin Covey, spent the day interviewing Amerman students, teachers, and parents; toured the school; visited classrooms; and reviewed data with students.
 Just 13 days later, Principal Marco Marando got the call that Amerman is a The Leader in Me Lighthouse School.
 The great news about Amerman’s Lighthouse status was shared with students and families on Tuesday, March 26, 2019, at a surprise assembly in the gymnasium that included a “dance party!”